-Mr Dan Quirk joined Shelley College in September 2015 as an English initial teacher trainee of the Green Light Alliance.
+Mr Dan Quirk joined Shelley College as an English initial teacher trainee of the Green Light Alliance.

 Dan was offered a role as a teacher of English at Shelley College towards the end of his placement, and has been with us ever since.